Lucknow

 with any living tradition, kathak has always continued

-to evolve: amad and parmelu were not always part of
+to evolve: amad and parmelu were not always part of the

-the dance tradition, particularly in the pre-Muslim
+dance tradition, particularly in the pre-Muslim era; and

-dance presentation.
-Soloists still dominate in the genre,
+Soloists still dominate in the genre, as always, but increasingly

-as always, but increasingly common are elaborately choreographed
+common are elaborately choreographed productions involving

-productions involving kathak dance troupes Ð for
+kathak dance troupes Ð for instance, Krishnayan, and

-in Delhi in 1978 by Birju Maharaj).
-Perhaps most important
+Katha Raghunath Ki (presented in Delhi in 1978 by Birju

-of all, the themes on which dance items are based have
+which dance items are based have evolved with the times,

-and 1980s: these include abstract ideas as well as topical
+especially during the 1970s and 1980s: these include abstract

-issues such as the different rhythms in nature and social
+rhythms in nature and social life (Talatmika, choreographed

-life (Talatmika, choreographed by Birju Maharaj in 1988),
+by Birju Maharaj in 1988), life and death (Udgaar, choreographed

-by Kumudini Lakhia in 1987).
+(Setu, choreographed by Kumudini Lakhia in 1987).

 To

-conclude, the kathak dancer is a story-teller, not a
+conclude, the kathak dancer is a story-teller, not a mime.

-of the movement of a character or animal, yet he neither
+the movement of a character or animal, yet he neither

 mimics nor becomes that character or animal.
 He takes